aws-samples/aws-customer-playbook-framework/docs/Code Exposure.md

 aws s3api put-public-access-block --bucket bucket-name-here --public-access-block-configuration "BlockPublicAcls=true,IgnorePublicAcls=true,BlockPublicPolicy=true,RestrictPublicBuckets=true"

 You can also review [Blocking public access to your Amazon S3 storage](https://aws.amazon.com/s3/features/block-public-access/) for additional details on blocking public S3 access across your account.

+### CodeCommit

+Audit access control for all users with the [AWS Identity and Access Management (IAM) service in conjuction with CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control.html).

+Permissions may also be changed or restricted with the [CodeCommit permissions reference](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control-permissions-reference.html).

 ## Eradication